Scientists See a Treatment for Vision Loss in Lab-Grown Retinas

 Each retinal cell at some point develops into one of two types: short, wide cells that allow humans to see blue colors, or long, skinny cells that allow us to see red or green colors.
 (If they develop into the latter type, the cells have to differentiate even further, allowing them to sense either red or green.)
 By growing retinas in the lab, the researchers were able to observe and analyze the mechanisms that influence that first step, which seems to be related to the release of thyroid hormones.

-The dish-grown retinas will allow for more advanced research than what’s currently possible with animal models, Johnson says.
+The dish-grown retinas will allow for more advanced research than what’s currently possible with animal models, Johnston says.
 Animals commonly used for research, such as mice and fish, do not have the same kind of tri-color, daytime vision that humans do, so using them in studies only takes scientists so far.

 Growing retinas that are biologically identical to those in natural human eyes, on the other hand, allows researchers to study vision diseases and treatments with unprecedented accuracy.
 Using stem cells, researchers from other organizations have grown everything from brain tissue to breasts for similar research purposes.

-With that door open, Eldred and other researchers in Johnson’s lab are launching new projects, seeking to understand everything from exactly how and when thyroid hormones affect retinal development, to what influences a cell’s choice between sensing red or green.
+With that door open, Eldred and other researchers in Johnston’s lab are launching new projects, seeking to understand everything from exactly how and when thyroid hormones affect retinal development, to what influences a cell’s choice between sensing red or green.

-As they advance those studies, Johnson says, science is getting closer to a reality where “designer retinas” — those grown in the lab — could be used in eye transplants, or where doctors could restore sight by injecting programmed stem cells directly into the eyes of people with vision deficiencies.
+As they advance those studies, Johnston says, science is getting closer to a reality where “designer retinas” — those grown in the lab — could be used in eye transplants, or where doctors could restore sight by injecting programmed stem cells directly into the eyes of people with vision deficiencies.

-“It’s early days to be saying exactly where we’re going to go with it,” Johnson says.
+“It’s early days to be saying exactly where we’re going to go with it,” Johnston says.
 “But the day is coming.
 It’s clearly on the horizon.”